gungwald/wallpaper-switcher/README.md

+# Wallpaper Switcher

+This program downloads the Bing wallpaper of the day and installs it as the desktop background.

+It is also stored in C:\Users\\<your-account>\Pictures\Wallpaper Switcher, in case you want to use it later.
+But, these pictures are only copyrighted for use as your desktop background/wallpaper.
+You can't use them for anything else.

+# License
+Wallpaper Switcher is free and open source software, distributed under the [GPL3](LICENSE).
+This protects the rights of the users and the developers.

-# com.alteredmechanism.wallpaperswitcher.WallpaperSwitcher
+# System Requirements
-Bill Chatfield <bill_chatfield@yahoo.com>
-Distributed under the GPL3

-## DESCRIPTION

-This program will cycle through all your images in your Pictures or My Pictures folder and display each of them as your desktop background for 5 minutes.

-Unfortunately, png files do not work currently.
-I think these work now.

-## SYSTEM REQUIREMENTS

 1. Windows XP or above is required.
-Sorry this software is specific to Windows, but that is the inherent nature of background images.
-I want to eventually make it work on other platforms.
+   I want to eventually make it work on other operating systems, but each operating system has its own way of installing desktop wallpapers/backgrounds, so they each require special code.

    It might work on Windows operating systems prior to Windows XP but I cannot test those.